 - 1/2 cup frozen peas

 - Add quinoa and water to a saucepan, then bring to a boil.
 Reduce heat to low, cover, and simmer for about 15 minutes or until the liquid is absorbed.
 Remove from heat and let sit, covered, for 5 minutes.

-- Add the cooked quinoa, soy sauce and Sriracha.
+- Add the cooked quinoa, tamari and Sriracha.
 Stir-fry mixture for about 2 minutes.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.